How to Transfer Shares from One Demat Account to another?

 The benefits of transferring shares are numerous.
 They are as under

-- If you have multiple demat accounts, you may wish to consolidate them to make it more simple, and reduce the demat costs.
+- If you have multiple Demat accounts, you may wish to consolidate them to simplify and reduce the Demat costs.

-- You might be having a single demat account at present, and may want to keep separate demat accounts for different activities, which would again require you to transfer shares from one account to another.
+- You might have a single Demat account at present and may want to keep separate Demat accounts for different activities, which would require you to transfer shares from one account to another.

-You are required to use the Debit Instruction Slip (DIS) booklet that is provided by your DP (Depository Participant) when you are transferring shares off-market.
+You are required to use the Debit Instruction Slip (DIS) booklet provided by your DP (Depository Participant) when you are transferring shares off-market.
 The first step is noting down the names of the shares you wish to transfer, along with the ISIN numbers unique to them.
-It is important to check that the ISIN numbers have been entered correctly, because the transactions will be processed based on these ISIN numbers.
-Next, you are required to enter the Target Client ID, which is a code consisting of 16 characters, and is a combination of the DP ID and the client ID.
+It is important to check that the ISIN numbers have been entered correctly because the transactions will be processed based on these ISIN numbers.
+Next, you are required to enter the 16 characters-long Target Client ID.
+It is a code consisting of and is a combination of the DP ID and the client ID.
 Then you have to select the mode of transfer.
 The "Off Market Transfer" column must be selected if it is a transfer of the intra-depository kind.
-If the transfer is from one depository to another, then select the option "Inter-Depository".
-It is important to ensure that the target recipient’s name and the 16-digit ID match perfectly; otherwise the request for transfer could be rejected.
-The ISIN numbers need to be mentioned clearly, and if any of the digits are illegible, then the request can be declined.
+If the transfer is from one depository to another, select the option "Inter-Depository".
+It is important to ensure that the target recipient’s name and the 16-digit ID match perfectly; otherwise, the transfer request could be rejected.
+The ISIN numbers need to be mentioned clearly, and if any of the digits are illegible, the request can be declined.
 Furthermore, the signature should also be identical to the signature in the DP’s master database.

-Apart from using the DIS booklet, transfers of shares from one demat account to another, like most other transactions; can be done online now.
+Apart from using the DIS booklet, transfers of shares from one Demat account to another, like most other transactions; can be done online now.
 These transfers are broadly categorized as intra-depository and inter-depository.
 India has two national depositories – NSDL and CDSL.
 An example of intra-depository transfer would be the transfers within NSDL accounts or CDSL accounts.
 If we were to transfer from accounts between these two depositories, that would be an inter-depository transfer.
-ICICI Bank demat account holders can also use an e-instruction facility for transferring the shares online from one demat account to the other.
-Let’s say you want to make an online transfer using CDSL
+ICICI Bank Demat account holders can also use an e-instruction facility for transferring the shares online from one Demat account to the other.
+Let us say you want to make an online transfer using CDSL

 Share transfer to your family members